indrimuska/angular-selector/README.md

 * **From HTML `<option>` to JS `object`**<br>
   Fill your `<select>` from server-side ad use data-attributes for every option you have, then *Angular Selector* performs for you the conversion to a simple array of objects.
 * **Keyboard support**<br>
   Move up and down the dropdown list using keyboard arrows.
-Select highlighted item pressing Enter.
+Select highlighted item pressing <kbd>Enter</kbd>.
+Remove last selected item with <kbd>Del</kbd> key.
 * **Responsive**<br>
   Perfect for use in mobile environments.